strontic/strontic.github.io/xcyclopedia/library/VBEUI.DLL-C658E9D2F20A53C134E4E8531735B535.md

 ## Possible Misuse

 *The following table contains possible examples of `VBEUI.DLL` being misused.
-While `VBEUI.DLL` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `VBEUI.DLL` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --